+In 2012, Colorado made U.S. history by becoming 1 of only 2 states to legalize the recreational use of marijuana.
+However, you should not let that fool you into thinking Colorado has an easygoing attitude toward all drugs.
 Drugs such as heroin, cocaine, and methamphetamines are still highly illegal, and being caught in possession of illicit drugs or certain types of medication without a prescription is a serious offense in South Denver.
 You may even find yourself in trouble for being in possession of marijuana if you are found with more than one ounce or you are under 21 years of age.
-If you are charged with carrying illegal amounts or substances, you need to hire a drug possession lawyer to defend you.
+If you are charged with carrying illegal amounts or substances, you need to hire a drug possession attorney to defend you.

-To avoid tough penalties and lifelong consequences, it’s critical to enlist the aid of an experienced Denver drug crimes defense attorney as soon as possible.
+To avoid tough penalties and lifelong consequences, it’s critical to enlist the aid of an experienced Denver drug possession attorney as soon as possible.
 An attorney can work to defend you from these serious charges and may be able to limit the collateral consequences.

 Like the federal drug law, Colorado classifies controlled substances under different schedules according to their potential for abuse.
 The ranking system includes five schedules, with Schedule I drugs having the highest potential for abuse and Schedule V having the lowest.
 The controlled substance you have been accused of possessing may affect the type of charge and sentences you are facing.

 Below, we’ve listed the different schedules and the type of substances they may include:

 Regardless of the type of substance you have been accused of possessing, you are looking at prison or jail time and some staggering fines.
 Any type of controlled substance possession charge carries serious potential consequences and demands serious legal representation.